 We will first set up a simple HTML page to show what the miners will see, such that we can confirm it is the message we want to send.
 We will use a circle to mimic the light bulb.
-Let's label the circle with a heading, so we remember that the circle represents the lightbulb.
+And lets remind us what the circle is the lightbulb with a header.